tableau/extensions-api/docs/trex_api_about.md

 ## Navigating the top-level `tableau` and `extensions` namespaces

 The [Extensions API Reference]({{site.baseurl}}\docs\index.html) namespaces are like containers that comprise the classes and methods for communicating with Tableau components.
-At the highest-level, is the `tableau` namespace, which has no constructs, but contains the `addIn` or extensions namespace.
+At the highest-level, is the `tableau` namespace, which has no constructs, but contains the `extensions` namespace.
 The `tableau` namespace serves primarily as the overall container and keeps the global namespace clean.

 The `extensions` namespace is the namespace for Tableau extensions.
 A dashboard extension is one type of extension.
 When a extension is registered as a dashboard extension, it has access to the `dashboardContent` namespace, and all of the objects and classes of the dashboard.
 The type of extension you have registered determines what namespaces will be available.
 Some namespaces, like the `settings`, `environment`, and `ui` are available to all extensions.